tamsky/rhodecode-enterprise-ce/docs/tools/tools-cli.rst

     \ - -plugins
          Add plugins to your |RCE| installation.
-See the :ref:`integrations-ref` section for more details.
+See the :ref:`extensions-hooks-ref` section for more details.

     \ - -version
          Display your |RCT| version.